 Below: The lowest pair of pinnae point downward away from the plane of the blade.
 Several pairs immediately above may do so as well.

 Notes: Christmas Fern is not indigenous to the Garden.
-Eloise Butler originally planted it in Sept.
-1908, sourced from Cambridge, Nova Scotia and again in Sept.
-1909 with plants sourced in Appleton, ME, and again in 1911 and 1916.
+Eloise Butler originally planted it in September 1908, first sourced from Cambridge, Nova Scotia on her trip to see the wild garden of George Upram Hay, and then again in September 1909 with plants sourced in Appleton, ME, and again in 1911 and 1916.
 Curator Martha Crone planted 18 in 1934, more in 1938, '51 and '55.
 Then, when developing the Fern Glen she planted 55 in 1956 and 30 in 1957, all sourced from The Three Laurels, Marshall NC.
 Gardener Ken Avery planted it in 1963 and Curator Susan Wilkins planted some in 2006.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.

 Friends of the Wildflower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofeloisebutler.org"